ReneNyffenegger/development_misc/perl/README.md

     install Date::Manip
     exit

+##-V:

-##What make program was used to configure and build Perl?
+What make program was used to configure and build Perl:

     perl -V:make

+The installation directories:

+    perl -V:install.*